EmmaT0611/Prediction-of-stroke-and-median-house-price-using-supervised-ML/README.md

 #PROJECT SUMMARY

 Machine learning(ML) model trained as part of mini project for the 3 months Data Science & AI bootcamp at Institute of Data (Singapore).
-There's is 2 ML model trained using supervised learning.
+There are 2 ML model trained using supervised learning.

 Objective: